 John Greene Webb and his family came to Spanish Point in 1867.
-They established a homestead on the shores of Little Sarasota Bay.
+On the shores of Little Sarasota Bay a homestead was established..
 They planted citrus, sugar cane, vegetables and built a packing house to prepare their produce for market.

 All of us who enjoy living in beautiful Sarasota owe much to the hardship John and his family must have endured.
 We can think of no finer way to celebrate early settlers to Sarasota than with an amazing new herbal tea at Local Tea Company.
 We created Pioneer Tea to celebrate Historic Spanish Point.

 Predominantly citrus, Pioneer Tea contains orange and tangerine pieces, blackberry and eucalyptus leaves, lemongrass, beetroot and carrot flakes, apple pieces, and hibiscus flowers.
 Perfect for our climate and caffeine-free.
 Pioneer Tea makes a stunning iced tea.